nighterrors/notes/WebDev/HTML.md

 #### Semantics

-- Has semantic meaning (most of them)
+- Has semantic meaning (most of them have)
 - Doesn't have semantic meaning

 ##### Notable non-semantic tags: